baijum/selenium-python/source/waits.rst

 performed - mostly locating element or any other operation with the element.

-Selenium webdriver two types of waits - implicit & explicit.
+Selenium Webdriver provides two types of waits - implicit & explicit.
 An explicit wait makes WebDriver to wait for a certain condition to occur before proceeding further with executions.
 An implicit wait makes WebDriver to poll the DOM for a certain amount of time when trying to locate an element.

 Explicit Waits